 The Budget Center Senior Policy Analyst Alissa Anderson presented the California Women’s Well-Being Index for the National Council of Jewish Women – California (NCJW-CA).

-Budget Center’s Alissa Anderson will be presenting on family poverty at the Yolo Leaders Forum.
+Budget Center’s Alissa Anderson presented on family poverty at the Yolo Leaders Forum.

-The Budget Center’s Scott Graves will provide an overview of Proposition 47 at an informational hearing held by the Select Committee on the Status of Boys and Men of Color.
-This hearing will evaluate the status of Prop.
-47 implementation and assess ongoing challenges and opportunities.
-Panelists include: San Francisco District Attorney George Gascon Alameda […]
+The Budget Center’s Scott Graves provided an overview of Proposition 47 at an informational hearing held by the Select Committee on the Status of Boys and Men of Color.
+This hearing evaluated the status of Prop.
+47 implementation and assessed ongoing challenges and opportunities.

-Hosted by the California Association of Nonprofits and California Philanthropy (Northern California Grantmakers, San Diego Grantmakers, and Southern California Grantmakers) Budget Center’s Chris Hoene will present in an interactive webinar about the Governor’s state budget’s implications for both grantmakers and nonprofits.
-Chris will be joined by Nancy Jamison of San Diego Grantmakers, Nancy Berlin of CalNonprofits, […]
+Hosted by the California Association of Nonprofits and California Philanthropy (Northern California Grantmakers, San Diego Grantmakers, and Southern California Grantmakers) Budget Center’s Chris Hoene presented in an interactive webinar about the Governor’s state budget’s implications for both grantmakers and nonprofits.

 Policy Insights is the premier conference for advocates, policymakers, researchers, and other leaders working to improve the lives of low- and middle-income Californians.

-Plenary sessions and workshops explore timely issues and debates regarding tax and budget policy, poverty, health, education, child development and much more.
+Plenary sessions and workshops explored timely issues and debates regarding tax and budget policy, poverty, health, education, child development and much more.

-On Monday, March 7, Budget Center’s Director of Research Scott Graves will kick off the morning policy discussions with the current state of the 2016-2017 state budget.
+Budget Center Director of Research Scott Graves kicked off the morning policy discussions with the current state of the 2016-2017 state budget.
 The Annual Developmental Disabilities Public Policy Conference for California focuses on all things impacting the developmental disabilities community.

-Budget Center’s Chris Hoene will be presenting and sharing with the business community how the proposed budget will impact education in the Los Angeles area.
+Budget Center’s Chris Hoene presented on how the proposed budget will impact education in the Los Angeles area to the Los Angeles Area Chamber of Commerce’s Education and Workforce Development Council.

-As part of a broader effort to promote the new California EITC, and in turn boost uptake of the state and federal EITCs, state officials have designated tomorrow as California EITC Awareness Day.
-This day focuses on lifting up the Earned Income Tax Credit and is a great chance for you and others interested in fostering economic security to get involved.
+As part of a broader effort to promote the new California EITC, and in turn boost uptake of the state and federal EITCs, state officials designated January 22, 2016 as California EITC Awareness Day.
+This day focused on lifting up the Earned Income Tax Credit and was a great chance for those interested in fostering economic security to get involved.

-Budget Center Policy Analyst Kristin Schumacher will serve on an expert panel giving an overview of Governor’s proposed 2016-17 budget and discussing possible opportunities and/or challenges.
-This event is organized by CAPPA Foundation — which supports organizations working with children and families through education, research, training and development.
+Budget Center Policy Analyst Kristin Schumacher served on an expert panel giving an overview of Governor’s proposed 2016-17 budget and discussing possible opportunities and/or challenges.
+This event was organized by CAPPA Foundation — which supports organizations working with children and families through education, research, training and development.

-This annual budget briefing is broken up into two parts.
-Part I is especially geared to those interested in learning about ─ or refreshing their knowledge of ─ the basics of the budget process.
-Part II is a state budget preview ─ what to expect in 2016 ─ with guests Ben Adler (Capital Public Radio), Nicole Vazquez (Assembly Budget Committee) and Chris Hoene (California Budget & Policy Center).
+This annual budget briefing was broken up into two parts.
+Part I was especially geared to those interested in learning about ─ or refreshing their knowledge of ─ the basics of the budget process.
+Part II was a state budget preview ─ what to expect in 2016 ─ with guests Ben Adler (Capital Public Radio), Nicole Vazquez (Assembly Budget Committee) and Chris Hoene (California Budget & Policy Center).

 Chris Hoene was a speaker on the “Public Employee Retirement Benefits Reform: needs and Prospects” session.
 The discussion surveyed the technical and political landscape, the financial implications of growing benefit costs, the effect of recently enacted reforms and legal changes, various reform measures that have been proposed, and prospects.

 This conference focused on helping families and individuals build assets and plan for the future through two programs.
-A variety of expert panelists discussed Secure Choice and the California Earned Income Tax Credit (EITC) and what is needed for their successful implementation.
-Speakers: John Chiang, California State Treasurer Betty Yee, California State Controller Chris Hoene, California […]
+A variety of expert panelists, which included Budget Center Executive Director Chris Hoene, discussed Secure Choice and the California Earned Income Tax Credit (EITC) and what is needed for their successful implementation.

 This book event featured “Hollowed Out: Why the Economy Doesn’t Work Without a Strong Middle Class”, by David Madland, Managing Director for Economic Policy at the Center for American Progress.
 Madland was joined by Budget Center Policy Analyst Luke Reidenbach.
 Moderator for the discussion was Foon Rhee, Associate Editor of The Sacramento Bee.